RhysHenry2/InternetOfThings/README.md

-# You will need to include RFID library from https://github.com/miguelbalboa/rfid to your file directory.
+# You will need to include RFID library from https://github.com/miguelbalboa/rfid in your file directory.

 # You will need to top up the SIM card to allow the program to work.
 If the SIM card is out of credit, the code will stop at the send SMS function.